dobrosketchkun/keysword/README.md

   -r RSA_SIZE, --rsa-size RSA_SIZE
                         Select a size of RSA key
   -b BRANCHES, --branches BRANCHES
-                        Type a branching policy, in a [number1, ..., numberX] format.
+                        Type a branching policy, in a '[number1, ..., numberX]' format.
   -n NUMBER, --number NUMBER
                         Select a number of a key pair you want to use in a